TLara1/TLara1.github.io/_projects/21_project.md

 \begin{equation}
 ds^2=\eta^{\mu\nu}x_\mu x_\nu = dt^2-dx^2-dy^2-dz^2,
 \end{equation}
 apologies if this was not the convention you used in your physics education.
+None of the ideas change, but the algebra will differ.

 We use Gamma matrices, $$\gamma^\mu$$ with $$\mu=0,1,2,3$$ satisfying the anticommutation relation,
 \begin{equation}\label{eq: gamma anticommutation relation}